San Francisco

 We provide full spectrum wellness care for the treatment of disease and optimal wellbeing

-Manual Osteopathy
+Manual Therapy

-Service Offered by: Julie Duggan, BSc, DO (CAN)
+Service Offered by: Julie Duggan, BSc

-How Can Manual Osteopathy Help You?
+How Can Julie's Approach Help You?

-Manual Osteopathy is a drug-free, non-invasive manual therapy that balances all the systems of the body to relieve pain and dysfunction.
+Julie's approach is a drug-free, non-invasive manual therapy that balances all the systems of the body to relieve pain and dysfunction.
 It improves overall health by regulating the nervous, circulatory and lymphatic systems.
 Its holistic approach focuses on the health of the whole body instead of just the affected parts.

 Julie sees the human body as a whole unit interconnected by a complex system of connective tissue.
 When muscles, bones and organs are restricted or misaligned, the body tries to compensate to keep its balance.
 Julie looks for the root cause of pain by assessing how the body compensates for injury, stress and bad postural habits.
 Each treatment peels off layers of adaptation until the root cause of the problem is discovered.